Yannick Bolasie: Brazil

-In March 2024, in one of the most unpredictable moves in recent history, Bolasie joined Brazilian club Criciúma.
+In March 2024, Bolasie joined Brazilian club Criciúma.
 Through July, he scored two goals and provided two assists in thirteen matches.

-Cruzeiro

 On 27 December 2024, after a successful stint at Criciúma, it was announced that Bolasie would play for Cruzeiro in the 2025 season.
+On 11 January 2026, he signed a one-year contract with recently promoted Série A side Chapecoense.

 International career

 Bolasie was eligible to represent France, England and DR Congo internationally through birth, upbringing and heritage respectively.
 In January 2013 while playing in the Championship for Crystal Palace, Bolasie rejected the chance to represent the DR Congo in the 2013 Africa Cup of Nations claiming that he did not want to disrupt making progress in his club career.
 In March 2013, Bolasie was again called up to the Democratic Republic of Congo squad, and made his international debut in a 2014 World Cup qualification 0–0 draw with Libya.

 Bolasie was selected in the Congolese squad for the 2015 Africa Cup of Nations in Equatorial Guinea.
 He scored the equaliser in their first group game, a 1–1 draw against Zambia at the Estadio de Ebibeyin on 18 January.
 The team finished in third place.